-The Sponsor and the Distributor and Marketer are affiliates of each other, and the Sponsor may engage other affiliated service providers in the future.
+The Sponsor and Genesis are affiliates of each other, and the Sponsor may engage other affiliated service providers in the future.
 Because of the Sponsor's affiliated status, it may be disincentivized from replacing affiliated service providers.
-In connection with this conflict of interest, Shareholders should understand that affiliated service providers will receive fees for providing services to the Trust.
+In connection with this conflict of interest, shareholders should understand that affiliated service providers will receive fees for providing services to the Trust.
 Clients of the affiliated service providers may pay commissions at negotiated rates which are greater or less than the rate paid by the Trust.